Foothill College 60th Anniversary

 - Concrete Rose Collaborative: Helping community members affected by gentrification

 - Habitat Conservation Plan for Santa Clara County Parks & Recreation

 - Actions to make Foothill College plastic-free

 - What Types of People Do Science?
 Research and Service Learning to Challenge Stereotypes of Scientists in Class

 The skills needed to succeed have become more focused on leadership, non-technical skills such as emotional intelligence, growth mindset, teamwork, critical thinking, lifelong learning, and oral and written communications.

 The experience was amazing.
 I encourage people to give back to the community because it's humbling and fun.

-By participating in service leadership projects, students feel more engaged and develop a stronger sense of community, which is especially critical for transient community college students and underrepresented students.
+By participating in service leadership projects, students feel more engaged and develop a stronger sense of community.

 Research and Service Leadership Symposium